|Four waterbucks are sunning on sandbars.|

 Most animals here in the park are omnivores thriving on the vegetation of one sort or another.
 It’s with this knowledge that all of us provide some nourishment when we can.
 But, sadly its never enough and culling becomes a disheartening reality when there isn’t enough to go around.

-Yesterday, as mentioned above, we made our usual every other day jaunt to the Crocodile River, always hopeful we’ll get a glimpse of the magnificent visitors to this scenic environment.
+Yesterday, as mentioned above, we made our usual jaunt to the Crocodile Rive every other day, always hopeful we’ll get a glimpse of the magnificent visitors to this scenic environment.

 |We always feel fortunate to see one of these stunning animals.|

 We stopped along the Seekeoi Street many times ending up at the brick lookout and for the first time since our return to Marloth, there were tourists there enjoying the scenery.
-It isn’t long before most visitors hear of this special spot and we’ve been surprised not to see others there before us, most recently.
+It isn’t long before most visitors hear of this particular spot, and we’ve been surprised not to see others there before us, most recently.

 A group of perhaps a total of 12 people, with iPads, tablets, phones, and binoculars in hand, busily took photos of the scenic surroundings which included a lone elephant and several waterbucks, who seem to frequent the river more regularly than many other species.